PowerCommands/PowerCommands-Tutorials/Tutorials/the-basics.md

 Start your Visual Studio -> [Create new project] -> [PowerCommands Solution]

-You can choose any name you want, for this tutorial the project name is **BasicTutorial** and the solution is named Tutorials.BasicTutorial.
+You can choose any name you want, for this tutorial the project name is **Basic** and the solution is named Tutorials.Basic.

 ![Alt text](images/vs_new_basic_tutorial.png?raw=true "New solution")